 - Connect the cable from the Ethernet connector to the RJ45 connector of the hub. - Enable the Ethernet LAN feature in the Setup Utility program.
-See "Starting the Setup Utility program" on page 35.
+See "Starting the Setup Utility program" on page 37.
 Then, follow the instructions on the screen. - Enable the Ethernet LAN adapter. - 1.
-Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Control Panel.
+Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel on the Start menu. - For Windows 10: Click the Start button to open the Start menu, and then click Windows System → Control Panel. - 2.
 View Control Panel using large icons or small icons, and then click Network and Sharing Center → Change adapter settings. - 3.
 Right-click the Ethernet LAN adapter icon and click Enable. - Update or reinstall the Ethernet LAN driver.
-See "Keeping the computer current" on page 26. - Install all networking software that is necessary for your network environment.
+See "Keeping the computer current" on page 28. - Install all networking software that is necessary for your network environment.
 Check with your LAN administrator for the necessary networking software. - Set the same duplex for the switch port and the adapter.
 If you configured the adapter for full duplex, ensure that the switch port is also configured for full duplex.
 Setting the wrong duplex mode might degrade performance, cause data loss, or result in lost connections.